lorenapuhl/autofluorescence-in-microscopical-data/README.md

   <img src="https://github.com/user-attachments/assets/1d87646f-eb5d-4ad8-a851-a4bcb8f8afaf" alt="Image 1" width="700"/>
   <br>
-  <em>Figure 3: Fluorescence microscopy images of mNeonGreen-labelled C. elegans samples at different ages.
+  <em>Figure 3: Fluorescence microscopy images of mNeonGreen-labelled C. elegans samples at different ages.
 The maturity levels are denoted in hours, and using the respective stage's names L2, young adult (yound ad) and adult (ad).
-The left pictures show the anterior neurons in the worms' bodies, whereas the right images depict the posterior neurons in the worms' tails.</em>
+The left pictures show the anterior neurons in the worms' bodies, whereas the right images depict the posterior neurons in the worms' tails.
+While young worms clearly reveal the labelled neurons, older worms feature higher autofluorescence, which increasingly covers the neuron's signals.</em>
 </p>

 <p align="center">
   <img src="https://github.com/user-attachments/assets/bdf4aa18-1075-4c71-8560-9544e1812f99" alt="Image 2" width="700"/>
   <br>
-  <em>Figure 4: Bioluminescence images of mNeonGreen-labelled neurons for samples of different ages.
+  <em>Figure 4: Bioluminescence images of mNeonGreen-labelled neurons for samples of different ages.
 The maturity is given in hours and the respective stages L1, L2, young adult and adult.
-(1 inch = 2.54 cm) </em>
+Bioluminescence microscopy techniques are more subtle, but do not face the problem of autofluorescence. </em>
 </p>

 ## Analysis Pipeline

-The analysis pipeline (`14_FINAL_x_y_time.py`) uses modular functions to process fluorescence microscopy images and quantify autofluorescence development over time.
+The analysis pipeline (`main.py`) uses modular functions to process fluorescence microscopy images and quantify autofluorescence development over time.

 ### Workflow Overview